 After she’d taken Bobby and left, Kevin went to his bedroom, stripped, and climbed into bed.
 Usually, he could sleep at will.
 It was a necessary skill for the hours he kept.
 But tonight, he stared at the ceiling.

 He didn’t want to try school.
 He hadn’t been good at school.
 And Wendy would let him work on the farm.
-No doubt she and Owen would build the place up to something amazing.
+No doubt she and Randall would build the place up to something amazing.
 Mostly Wendy.
-Owen was a nice guy, but she was smart.
+Randall was a nice guy, but she was smart.
 She’d know what to do.

 Was that enough?